 Frequently Asked Questions

-To see a counselor, call extension 3398 or come to our office in Holloway Annex (it’s adjacent to the Health Center up the hill from the University Commons).
-In either case, you will usually speak with our Administrative Assistant.
-She will give you a few short forms to read and complete and schedule with a counselor.
+To see a counselor, call 973-408-3398, email firstname.lastname@example.org, or come to our office in Holloway Annex (it’s adjacent to the Health Center up the hill from the University Commons).
+You will connect with our Office Manager and complete a few short forms and then be scheduled to meet with a counselor.

 We are located on the South end of Drew University’s campus in Holloway Annex 21 in the same building as the Health Center up the hill from the University Commons.